akamalas5/Building-Knowledge-Graph-for-Digital-Thread/README.md

         Input file – None
         Output file - Capstone/data/wiki_brake_all_pages.csv

-2. Resoolve the coreferneces using neural coref
+2. Resolve the coreferneces using neural coref

         Scitpt - neural_coref.ipynb
-        Input file – Capstone/data/wiki_brake_all_pages.csv
-        Output file - Capstone/data/ wiki_brake_all_pages_with_coref_df.csv
+        Input file – Capstone/data/wiki_brake_all_pages.csv  (Output file from the process step #1) Output file - Capstone/data/wiki_brake_all_pages_with_coref_df.csv

 3.  a.
-Manual extraction of terms, normalization and computatioin of the precision
+Sample(100 text cells) from coref resolved texts of the fiel wiki_brake_all_pages_with_coref_df.csv).
+Using Wikifier API extract terms with mutlple threshold values (0.6, 0.7.
+0.8,0.9 and 1.0).
+The number of terms that are getting extractd is proposional to the threshold value.
     b.
-Determine the ideal threshold for annotation and terms extraction
+For sample texts also the terms are extracated manually using our subject knowledge expertise and normalized.
     c.
+The normalized manually extracted terms are used as baseline and are compared aginst the terms returned by Wikifier for different thresholds.
+The threshold value for which the highest score is obtained is taken as an ideas threshold value to be used for the extraction of terms from the full text corpus.
-Using Ideal threshold value extract the terms	.
+    d.
+Using Ideal threshold value Extract the terms from the text (Capstone/data/wiki_brake_all_pages_with_coref_df.csv)

         Scitpt -  term_extraction_threshold_determination.ipynb
-        Input file – Capstone/data/wiki_brake_all_pages_with_coref_df.csv
+        Input file – Capstone/data/wiki_brake_all_pages_with_coref_df.csv  (Output file from the process step #2)
                     - Capstone/data/wiki_entities_baseline.csv
+                    - wiki_entities_baseline_threshold_terms.csv
-        Output file - /Capstone/data/dec_07_mapping_data_wiki_text_0.8.csv
+        Output file - /Capstone/data/dec_07_mapping_data_wiki_text_0.8.csv  (The file containing the terms)

                        The terms extracted with other threshold values which are used for evaluation of threshold value